 After working hard to get your app up and running, you have managed to get it into the app market.
 A close look at the analytics reveals that even though the app is downloaded a fair number of times, it fails to engage users like you had expected, leading to a low user retention rate.
 What went wrong?

 With so many apps out there in the market, the competition for attention and time is at an all-time high.
 According to a study by Nielson, the amount of time that mobile users spend on using apps is reaching new heights: a staggering 30 hours a month for each app per person on average.
-Not only that, the average numbers of apps that mobile users use is now 26.8.
+Not only that, the average number of apps that mobile users use is now 26.8.

 So how can you ensure that your mobile app gets the attention you desire?
 How can you engage the users in the most effective way possible?
 Read the tips below to learn of ways to enhance mobile app engagement.